dddiaz/dddiaz.com/README.md

 - i think the color of the icons is too blue, make it match my old website (config/_default/params.toml)
 - update blog posts images
 - move more posts link up right under recent posts header
+- rename repo from academin to frontend on github
+- update all params in parms.toml
+- Fix saturation on photo
+- remove some of the share icons on blog posts